KatherineMichel/church-website-and-marketing-on-a-budget/design_sprint.md

 ### People Needed

-I would do most of the design work alone, and act as facilitator for select brainstorming and planning group work, particularly involving the church's Nurture Outreach Witness (NOW) Committee, which handles community outreach for the church.
+I would do most of the design work alone, and act as facilitator for select brainstorming and planning group work, particularly involving the church's Nurture Outreach Witness (NOW) Committee, which plans outreach for the church.

-#### "How might we"

 ### Facilitation: Reverse Engineering for Success

 The idea for reverse engineering came from this article: